RickyRomero/shutup-extension-i18n/README.md

+# Notice

+This repo is no longer relevant.
+Please contribute translations directly to the [shut-up-webextension](https://github.com/RickyRomero/shut-up-webextension) repo instead.
+Thank you!

 # shutup-extension-i18n
 Contains localizations for the Shut Up browser extensions.
 To contribute, you can find the file for your language in the `data` directory, make your changes, and submit a pull request.